What I learned from running my professional photography business

 Make content for your (portrait) photography business website!

-You probably have some photos in your portfolio already, as did I. So, put them on a website.
-Now… make sure people go to that website.
+You probably already have some photos in your portfolio, as I do.
+So, put them on a website.
+NOW!
+Ensure that people visit that website.
 How?
 By providing them with value, such as blog posts about lessons learned, tips and tricks, and nice photo overviews of things that might interest them.

 This way, you lure them in from Google and social media.

-Be sure the content is actually useful for your (potential) clients, though.
+Be sure the content is helpful for your (potential) clients, though.

-Talk to people and tell them about your business in (event) photography
+Talk to people and tell them about your business in (event or portrait) photography

 Especially tell them about yourself.
 What you do, who you are, and why you do what you do.
 Be sure to also listen to them, as it’s usually good to know who you are talking to.
 It might be awkward if you offer your event photography services to the accountant of a business that never throws any parties.

-The key here is to have a conversation and not a monologue.
+The key here is to engage in a conversation, not a monologue.
 Listen and talk.
 There’s a great synergy between those two actions.

 Optimize your editing routine

 When the shoots start rolling in, you want to fill your days with as many photoshoots as possible.
-I do photography for businesses, so I like to do portraits, corporate reports, and corporate events.
+I specialize in photography for businesses, focusing on portraits, corporate reports, and event coverage.
 So I could do some portraits early in the day and then an event later on.

 It’s nice to shoot that much… but—and this is a big but—you also have to select and edit those photos to deliver them to the client… on time.

-Make sure to have a way to easily edit your photos quickly.
-If you are overrun by shoots and don’t like editing anyway, maybe let someone else do that for you.
+Ensure you have a method to quickly and easily edit your photos.
+If you are overwhelmed by shoots and don’t enjoy editing anyway, perhaps consider letting someone else handle it for you.
 You can use tools like Imagen AI.

 Get enough memory cards to shoot for days

 I am highly organized in my memory card department.
-I shoot CFexpress, which is a fast card with big memory space.
+I shoot with CFexpress, which is a fast card with a large memory space.
 I need it for events and portraits as I shoot RAW.
 You probably do, too.
 Anyway, what type of card you shoot doesn’t really matter in this one.

 By the way, I use Sandisk CFexpress cards.
 I have 64GB and 32 GB, which I estimate I will need for the shoot.
 Of course, there is always plenty of backup in my bag, but it helps to manage the cards better.